 Children spend a transition day in their new class in the summer term where they work with and get to know their new teacher and class.

-A variety of information is passed onto the next class teacher including reading records, APP sheets, SEN information and medical needs.
-The new class teacher fills in a know your class sheet.
+A variety of information is passed onto the next class teacher including reading records, assessment data , SEND and Medical Information.

 A COPY OF THIS POLICY IS AVAILABLE IN LARGE PRINT ON REQUEST.